NuttaneeKnight/ServiceNow/readme.md

  - Go down to the related list below and specify the table (Adoption Center)

 You can find the App by going to the navigation center and type Fetch
+ - Go to All, to get the access of the list view